rikumi/iconsur/README.md

 sudo iconsur cache
 ```

-For apps that does not have a corresponding iOS app, an irrelevant app may be found.
+For apps that does not have a corresponding iOS app, an irrelevant app can be found.
 In these cases, you may need to specify the `-l`/`--local` option to forcibly generate an icon locally:

 ```sh
 sudo iconsur set /Applications/Visual\ Studio\ Code.app/ -l